MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-languages.md

 ## To configure labels and templates for different languages

 1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
-Then navigate to the **Azure Information Protection** blade.
+Then navigate to the **Azure Information Protection** pane.

     For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. From the **Manage** > **Languages** menu option: On the **Azure Information Protection - Languages** blade, select **Add a new language for translation**.
+2. From the **Manage** > **Languages** menu option: On the **Azure Information Protection - Languages** pane, select **Add a new language for translation**.
 Select the languages that you want to add and then select **OK**.
 You can either type the name of the language in the search box, or scroll through the list of available languages

-3. Your selected languages now display on the **Azure Information Protection - Languages** blade:
+3. Your selected languages now display on the **Azure Information Protection - Languages** pane:

     - To add another language, select **Add a new language for translation** and repeat the previous step.